Arya068/VAYUBANDH/README.md

 - Build a simple **front-end simulation** of a heat-sensing wearable
 - Provide a **real-time feel** of climate detection (via mock data or APIs)
-- Deliver a clean, **user-friendly UI** with alerts and climate info
+- Deliver a clean, **user-friendly UI** with alerts and climate information
 - Help users **understand when the environment may be too hot or cold**

  🌟 Features